-The Telecommunications Regulatory Commission (TRC) is planning the first 5G spectrum auction towards the end of 2021.
+The Telecommunications Regulatory Commission (TRC) is planning the first 5G spectrum, but no date has been announced.
 The market is now preparing to move from 4G to 5G mobile services.
-Dialog Axiata and Mobitel conducted pre-commercial 5G trials during 2019, and Dialog has thus far repurposed 20 percent of its LTE antennas for 5G compatibility.
+Dialog Axiata and Mobitel conducted pre-commercial 5G trials during 2019 and again in 2022.

 Sri Lanka is also emerging as a global IT Business Process Outsourcing (BPO) destination of choice in several key areas.
 Sri Lanka was ranked 25th among the top 50 global outsourcing destinations in 2019 by AT Kearney.
 Sri Lanka’s software industry has grown significantly over the past decade.
 The software services sector includes telecommunications, banking, financial services, and insurance (BFSI) and software testing.
 The BPO sector includes financial & accounting services, investment research, engineering services, and UK-based legal services.
 According to the World Bank, Sri Lanka has relatively low labor costs compared to other BPO destinations.
 HSBC, RR Donnelley, Sysco LABS, Astron, 3SG, Hellocorp, Innodata, and WNS Global Services have set up call centers or BPO operations in Sri Lanka.
 Numerous U.S. companies, many small or medium sized, are developing software in Sri Lanka.
 The government seeks to further develop Sri Lanka as a base for information technology, call centers, and outsourcing.

 The telecommunications sector in Sri Lanka is one of the country’s most dynamic sectors, contributing significantly, both directly and indirectly, to investment, employment, productivity, innovation, and overall economic growth.
 Sri Lanka’s telecommunication market has five mobile operators serving a population of 22 million.
 The telecommunications sector in Sri Lanka is responsible for substantial FDI.
 Telecommunications use has been rising, and the total fixed line and mobile telephone density has increased to 142 per 100 persons led by an increase in mobile subscribers.
 The mobile telephone operators dominate the sector.
 The continued expansion in infrastructure has enabled telecommunication services throughout the whole country.
 There is significant competition among three fixed-line operators, five mobile phone operators, and 11 Internet service providers.
-The U.S. exported approximately $2.4 million of telecommunications equipment to Sri Lanka in 2020.
+The U.S. exported approximately $1.4 million of telecommunications equipment to Sri Lanka in 2021.

 Sri Lanka is connected to the South East Asia-Middle East-West Europe 4 (SEA-ME-WE 4) and SEA-ME-WE 5 projects, the submarine cable systems linking South East Asia to Europe via the Indian Sub-Continent and Middle East.
 The projects aim to take these regions to the forefront of global communication by significantly increasing the bandwidth and global connectivity of users along its route between Singapore and France.
 SEA-ME-WE 4 fiber optic cables provide a bandwidth capacity of 4.26 terabits per second, with a 25-year guaranteed lifespan for the technology.
 SEA-ME-WE 5 has an increased bandwidth capacity of 24 terabits per second.
 This submarine cable system offers Sri Lanka a competitive regional bandwidth advantage and provides the opportunity for Sri Lanka to become a globally competitive business hub.
-The proposed South East Asia–Middle East–Western Europe 6 project is expected to supply an additional 12 terabits per second of bandwidth capacity, bringing more capabilities to Sri Lanka’s IT sector.
+The South East Asia–Middle East–Western Europe 6 project is expected to supply an additional 12 terabits per second of bandwidth capacity, bringing more capabilities to Sri Lanka’s IT sector.

-Telecommunications Equipment and Infrastructure
+- Telecommunications Equipment and Infrastructure

-Opportunities for digitizing the government procurement system.
+- Opportunities for digitizing the government procurement system.

-There are opportunities for U.S. software and hardware vendors.
+- There are opportunities for U.S. software and hardware vendors.

-There are opportunities for software application (app) development.
+- There are opportunities for software application (app) development.

-There are opportunities for telecommunications equipment.
+- There are opportunities for telecommunications equipment.